 Who we are

-Interested candidates should contact Laura Bowles (lbowles [at] jhu.edu) with a CV, statement of interest, and references.
+Interested candidates should contact Dr. Emily Gurley (egurley1 [at] jhu.edu) with a CV, statement of interest, and references.
 Applications will be considered on a rolling basis and should be submitted by Nov 1, 2019.